Blendify/blender-manual/trunk/blender_docs/manual/rigging/introduction.rst

 ========

 - An armature is often used with a modifier to deform a mesh for character animation.
-- A camera rig can be used instead of animating the camera object directly to simulate real world camera rigs *(with a boom arm, mounted on a rotating pedestal for example, effects such as camera jitter can be added too).*
+- A camera rig can be used instead of animating the camera object directly to simulate real-world camera rigs *(with a boom arm, mounted on a rotating pedestal for example, effects such as camera jitter can be added too).*

 ..
 TODO more examples?